ikanyu/seat_reservation_api/README.md

 ##  Intro

-This repository consists of 1 API endpoint which returns best available seat
+This repository consists of 1 API endpoint which returns best available seats
 1. When the requested seat quantity is found, updated the data with cardId and change the status of the tickets to reserved

 ## Requirements